IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 Follow this [tutorial](https://developer.ibm.com/tutorials/quick-start-guide-for-ibm-blockchain-platform/) to create fabric network using IBM Blockchain Platform.
 You can decide network components (number of organizations, number of peers in each org etc.) as per your requirement.
 For example, the blockchain network may consist of two organizations with single peer each and an orderer service for carrying out all the transactions.

-Make a note of the `admin` username and password which you have created.
+Make a note of the Organization CA `admin` username and password which you have created.
 It will be used further to register new users.

 **Install & Instantiation of Chaincode and Download Connection Profile**